-Guests will be transported to base camp by helicopter and/or van and cat ski to the basecamp prior to February 4th.
-After February 4th, guests will enjoy direct access to the basecamp via helicopter directly from Smithers airport – on a quick 30 minute ride.
-The cost for the helicopter transfer is $400 (roundtrip), and is NOT included in your Skeena holiday cost.
+Guests will be transported to base camp by helicopter and/or van and cat depending on weather and daylight. – The cost for the helicopter transfer is approximately $450 (roundtrip), and is NOT included in your Skeena holiday cost.

 ARRIVE EARLY: SMITHERS SKI PACKAGES

 If you are flying to Skeena, we suggest adding a few days to your experience to explore other adventures in the area.
 Early arrival will also ensure you account for weather delays that may result in a missed connection.

 Contact us for inquiries on ski holiday packages with Skeena and Hudson Bay Mountain.

 Skeena Cat Skiing has one of the largest and most skiable tenures providing endless terrain to explore!
 From open alpine bowls to naturally gladed treed runs, and everything in between, the following stats outline what we have to offer.

 Our terrain is more than double the size of other “big” cat ski operations in BC.
 We have 50 runs now, and we have only scratched the surface.
 This year we will double the size of our terrain, and we will continue to expand every year in the future.
 Endless wide open bowls to explore, fresh tracks with the signature fluffy powder of the north.
 The experience and access we will be able to provide will be simply unbeatable.

 · Run Lengths: 300 meters to 600 meters (1,000-2000 ft.)

 · Average Daily Runs: 10 to 15